 Perhaps it’s a scratch that you didn’t detect, or a crazy print line that went under the radar; if your prediction of a PSA 8 and 9 drops down to an 7 or 6 after grading, you could easily lose money on your initial investment.

-Therefore, buy purchasing raw 1st Edition Wizards of the Coasts Cards for example, you reduce your risk of this considerably.
+Therefore, buy purchasing raw 1st Edition Wizards of the Coasts Cards on eBay for example, you reduce your risk of this considerably.

 Because, the demand for these cards remains high, even a lower grades.